Plaintiff M70 v Minister for Immigration: Aftermath

-There isn't any publicly available information as to the plaintiff's reaction to the decision, although 'clapping and cheering' was heard from inside the detention center following the result according to ABC News journalist Jane Norman.
+There is no publicly available information as to the plaintiff's reaction to the decision, although 'clapping and cheering' was heard from inside the detention centre following the result according to ABC News journalist Jane Norman.
 Matthew Albert, the lead counsel for the plaintiff was asked at an LIV forum what would happen following the decision.
 He spoke of the 'sombre' task he had of telling his clients that whilst they would not be deported to Malaysia; they would remain indefinitely detained and be at the mercy of the Government.
 What eventually happened of the persons M70 and M106 is unknown to the general public.

 Julian Burnside QC (also at the LIV forum) remarked of the decision by saying it was 'safe to say that offshore processing is no longer an option for the Government'.
 In actuality, the Gillard Labor government responded the following year by reopening Manus island offshore detention facilities.
-This was in spite of those facilities being only recently shut down by the first Rudd Government in 2008.
+This was in spite of those facilities being only recently shut down by the first Rudd government in 2008.
 These facilities were kept open after Rudd regained the office of Prime Minister from Gillard; and the Manus facility became a part of what was referred to as the 'PNG solution'.
 I.e. Labor's stated policy of preventing any asylum seeker arriving in Australia by boat from ever being domestically settled as refugees.
 Genuine refugees would be offered asylum in Papua New Guinea, whilst non-genuine asylum seekers would be repatriated, moved to a third country, or remain in indefinite detention.
-That policy was maintained by the subsequent Coalition Government, and as of 2020 indefinite offshore detention at Manus Island remains as Australian Government policy.
+That policy was maintained by the subsequent Coalition government, and as of 2020 indefinite offshore detention at Manus Island remains as Australian Government policy.

 The president of the Malaysian Bar association welcomed the decision, writing in a statement that it was a 'reminder to Malaysia of the importance of being a signatory to the Refugee convention and its protocol'.